 We were sure we could have done more, but there was no point.
 We knew we would go out of stock either way.
 Since there’s no point in wasting money, we improved our profitability.

-We introduced a few new designs during Summer and created a two-level variation, including purchasing multiple units of the same design.
-This helped us bring in an additional $1,2M in sales in 2021.
+During Q3, we introduced a few new designs and created a two-level variation, including purchasing multiple units of the same design.
+This action helped us bring in an additional $1,2M in sales in 2021.

 We’re thankful to our partners (the client) responsible for keeping us in stock, flying in 20-30k unit shipments every week.

 We were estimating $10M/year, but we reached our year goal in October thanks to our fully utilized strategies for this revenue level.

 A lot of the stock arrived on time for 2021 Black Friday.
 During the T5, after lessons learned during the “Prime day”, we combined lightning deals and Prime-exclusive discounts, thus hitting our new all-time high day – $675k in sales.

 We generated an additional $10M in the last two months of the year.
 It might go without saying – we definitely ran out of stock.
 Even with 60 people running two assembly lines and working 24/7, everything we manufactured in 2021 wasn’t enough to cover our sales.

 December was relatively quiet.
 We stopped running lighting deals.
 Amazon has started selling some of our products at 20% lower prices, thus taking away our Buy box or forcing us to lower the price.
 After selling all the inventory they had for 2 of our ASINs, they took our Buy box away and forced us to lower the price.
 We didn’t.
 This problem goes away after some time, but it is a struggle every now and then.